-The two buildings are built around a vast central staircase covered in natural light and the radiance of colors.
+The two buildings are built around a vast central staircase covered in natural light and the radiance of colours.
 The staircase clearly ensures the new links with the existing school while providing a comfortable and fun socializing space.
-The entrance hall, by its size and opening, creates a generous and friendly transition space between the neighborhood, the daycare service, and the schoolyard.
+The entrance hall, by its size and opening, creates a generous and friendly transition space between the neighbourhood, the daycare service, and the schoolyard.

 In order to have a harmonious implementation, the extension follows the existing building principles: a simple rectangular volume with a brick facade.
 The proportions of which are dictated by a typical class floor, of standard dimensions, with a central corridor.

 The ground floor of the expansion is developed in a more open and dynamic way.
-It establishes functional and convivial links with the existing building, the schoolyard, the street, and the neighborhood.
-A series of subtractions sculpt the volume to define significant and functional places, namely: the new reception hall and its large exterior forecourt, the daycare service-connected to both the street and the schoolyard, as well as the gymnasium, also asserting its presence in the neighborhood and in the courtyard.
+It establishes functional and convivial links with the existing building, the schoolyard, the street, and the neighbourhood.
+A series of subtractions sculpt the volume to define significant and functional places, namely: the new reception hall and its large exterior forecourt, the daycare service connected to both the street and the schoolyard, as well as the gymnasium, also asserting its presence in the neighbourhood and in the courtyard.

 Connection and centrality

 It is through the central hall that the new and old connect.
-Located in the center of the newly enlarged school, the hall acts as a hub for traffic and links between floors, between the neighborhood and the schoolyard.
+Located in the centre of the newly enlarged school, the hall acts as a hub for traffic and links between floors, the neighbourhood and the schoolyard.